Shannon Falls Rock Climbing

 Park at the Shannon Falls Provincial Park lot which is just south of the Chief and about 3 miles north of Murrin Park.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shannon Falls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shannon Falls:

 Featured Route For Shannon Falls

 Chewbacca 5.10- 6a 18 VI+ 18 E1 5a North America